airbytehq/quickstarts/CONTRIBUTING.md

 # Contributing to Airbyte Quickstarts

 Thank you for considering contributing to Airbyte Quickstarts! 🌟 It’s people like you that make this project valuable for the community.
-Whether it’s fixing bugs, improving documentation, or suggesting adding new templates, we welcome your contributions.
+Whether it’s fixing bugs or adding new Quickstarts, we welcome your contributions.

 ## How Can I Contribute?